 The Nevada Teacher of the Year will make connections with schools, colleges, universities, organizations related to education, the legislature, and stakeholders around the state to elevate teachers, classrooms, and the teaching profession.
 They are an educational leader, a mentor, and an ambassador.
 As a spokesperson for Nevada’s roughly 27,000 educators, the Teacher of the Year is resource on the state of education in Nevada.

 The Candidate is an exceptionally dedicated, knowledgeable, and skilled teacher in any state-approved or accredited school, pre-kindergarten through grade twelve, who is planning to continue in an active teaching status.
 The Candidate selected by our state should inspire students of all backgrounds and abilities to learn, and have the respect and admiration of students, parents, and colleagues.
-The Candidate should play an active, useful role in the community as well as in their school, and be poised, articulate and possess the energy to withstand a taxing schedule.
+The Candidate should play an active, useful role in the community as well as in their school, be poised, and possess the energy to withstand a taxing schedule.